csdms/bmi/CONTRIBUTING.rst

 within a defined period.

-For the BMI project, a PR tagged for resolution through lazy consensus can be merged if no comments are posted within one week.
+For the BMI project, a PR tagged for resolution through lazy consensus can be merged if no comments are posted within about a week.

 -------------------
 Reporting a problem